arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

   </g>
 </svg>

-A technical explanation of my approach for Name Sans: this typeface uses the full possible `1–1000` range for a variable Weight axis, as defined by the OpenType spec (the technical spec which defines the underlying structure of modern digital fonts).
-The exact densities these numbers should represent are open to interpretation on individual type designers.
+A technical explanation of my approach for Name Sans: this typeface uses the full possible `1–1000` range for a variable Weight axis, as defined by the [OpenType Specification](https://docs.microsoft.com/en-us/typography/opentype/spec/) (the technical spec which defines the underlying structure of modern digital fonts).
+The exact amount of thickness these weight numbers should represent are open to interpretation on individual type designers.
 For Name Sans, I have interpreted `1–1000` to be “as thin and thick as reasonably possible.”

 What is reasonably possible, then?
 To get specific, I am drawing this typeface with a coordinate grid of 2048 units between ascenders and descenders (the `UPM` of the font).
 The **Display Hairline** style is meant to be a representation of the very core of the characters.
 It is drawn with stems of just 2 units on this grid – barely enough to allow similar thicknesses in straight, diagonal, and curved strokes.
 Meanwhile, the **Display Ultra** is drawn to be as thick as possible while still preserving my subjective understanding of the essence of the Name Sans design.